 At Work

-2. Bring your lunch to work.
-Four out of five days I bring my lunch to work and it’s just become a habit now that I allow myself an extra 10 minutes in the morning to get it ready.
-Having leftovers for lunch makes it even easier to grab and go on your way out the door.
+- Bring your lunch to work.
+I bring my lunch to work four out of five days, and it’s become a routine.
+I set aside an extra 10 minutes in the morning to prepare it.
+Leftovers make it even easier—just grab and go as you head out the door.

 Related: Master Meal Planning Like A Boss - My Tips and Tricks